txus/hijacker/Readme.md

 And it will output the URI for this super fancy hijacker logging server.
 *Remember this URI* and pass it to your configuration block!

+If you have some custom handler, you should send me a pull request!
+In case you don't want to, Hijacker automatically requires all ruby files inside these
+paths:

+    ./.hijacker/**/**.rb
+    ~/.hijacker/**/**.rb

+So you put your handlers in there and have fun! :)

 Some options you can pass to the server command: